 That is where a portable generator silencer or muffler comes in!

-A silencer or muffler attaches to the exhaust pipe on your generator and helps to suppress the noise that is produced by the generator.
+A silencer or muffler attaches to the exhaust pipe on your generator and helps to suppress the noise that the generator produces.

-There are a number of different ways that are said to reduce the noise levels of your generator and in this post, I am going to show you what really works.
+There are many ways to reduce your generator’s noise level, and in this post, I am going to show you what works.

 Noise levels will vary depending on which make, model, and size you choose to go with – see this post about the quietest brands and models.

-However, I understand that an expensive generator is not in everyone’s budget so knowing how to quiet down a louder generator may be something you need to learn.
+However, I understand that an expensive generator is not in everyone’s budget, so knowing how to quiet down a louder generator may be helpful.

 For those using a generator in the winter months where snow is prevalent, keeping your generator near your home or in your garage may be necessary.

-While this is not the easiest method when done correctly, it can be good for a 10-15 decibel reduction.
+While this is not the most straightforward method when done correctly, it can achieve a 10-15 decibel reduction.
 All you will need is an automotive muffler, some creativity, and a few tools.

 Now when I say done correctly, I am referring to those who have bent, welded, and mounted the correct piping and adapters for a leak-free exhaust.

-I will say that the type of muffler that you choose will influence how much noise is reduced.
+I will say that the type of muffler that you choose will influence your success in silencing your generator.

-You will want to do a little research on specific muffler specs and sizes to ensure you get one that will properly muffle and will fit on your generator without being intrusive.
+You will want to do a little research on specific muffler specs and sizes to ensure you get one that will adequately muffle and will fit on your generator without being intrusive.